onco-help/freefeed-server/doc/visibility-rules.md

 Actions on the given post is not visible for viewer if the post is not visible.

-Action is visible when (AND-joined):
+Action is invisible when the action author is banned by viewer or the viewer is banned by the action author, with the following exceptions:

+* When *the action author is banned* by viewer, action is visible when:
-* The action author is not banned by viewer OR post is published to a group where the viewer had disabled bans.
+  * The post is published to a group where the viewer had disabled bans.
+* When *the viewer is banned* by the action author, action is visible when (OR-joined):
-* Viewer is not banned by the action author OR post is published to a group where the viewer *is admin* and had disabled bans.
+  * The post is published to a group where the viewer *is admin* and had disabled bans;
+  * The post is authored by the viewer.

-If the post is visible but the comment is not, the comment may appear as a stub (with hideType = HIDDEN_AUTHOR_BANNED).
+If the post is visible but the comment is not, the comment may appear as a stub (with 'hideType' field value of HIDDEN_AUTHOR_BANNED or HIDDEN_VIEWER_BANNED).
 It depends on *hideCommentsOfTypes* field of viewer properties.

 Handling the visibility of comments is a bit special (see the 'commentAccessRequired' middleware).
 If the viewer has access to post, but not